-Spiced lamb patties and couscous with apricots.
-A whole meal that you will love to make over and over how easy and savory this dish is to make.
+A whole meal that you will love to make over and over because of how easy and savory this dish is to make.

 I love the earthiness of the lamb and the added spices, which are rich in flavor and savory.

-Coriander and cumin are the only spices used with this dish, and they bring out the best foot forward in taste.
-The couscous is enhanced by the sweetness of the apricots and balanced off with the cumin.
+Coriander and cumin are the only spices used with this dish, bringing out the best foot forward in taste.

 Couscous is the perfect side dish for lamb patties.
 Consistent in flavor, and yet not too heavy or overpowering the flavors of your dish.